iGaming17 min readMay 2026By · Banking Lead

 • Route by transaction value (higher-value deposits to the primary acquirer with lower MDR)

-• Cascade on decline: if the primary declines, retry via the backup acquirer before presenting a hard decline
+• Cascade on decline: if the primary declines, retry via the backup acquirer before presenting the player with a hard decline

 Cascading on declines alone can recover 10–20% of initially declined transactions, which compounds significantly over monthly volumes.